larryaasen/dive/dive_ui/example/README.md

 ## Example 1 - Media Player

-This example shows how to use dive_ui, dive_core, and dive_obslib to build a media player.
+This example shows how to use dive_ui and dive_core to build a media player.
 This media player demonstrates these features using 129 lines of code:
 * Display a file selector button `DiveVideoPickerButton` that opens the file selector dialog.
 * Display a file selector dialog to select a media/video file.